-A provisional list of revegetation species from the Inland Grey Box Woodland EEC Final Determination (NSW Scientific Committee, 2011) that may be used in the revegetation areas is provided in Table 7.
+A provisional list of revegetation species from the Inland Grey Box Woodland EEC Final Determination (NSW Scientific Committee, 2011) is provided in Table 7.
 The placement of these species (or other species) in the revegetation areas will depend on final slopes, drainage and topsoil characteristics.